-The Executive Team for the College of Podiatry is made up of the heads of each department.
+The Executive Team of The College of Podiatry, led by the Chief Executive, has four members who direct the work of each department.
 They work with Council and the Committees of the organisation to ensure that members are fully represented and the services offered by the College are fully tailored to members’ needs.
-They lead each department in carrying out the day to day work of the College including promoting podiatry in the health and political sectors and highlighting the importance of good foot health to the general public, trade union activities and other membership services.
-The College of Podiatry staff also ensure that the College is serviced.
+They lead each department in carrying out the day to day work of the College including promoting podiatry in the health and political sectors and highlighting the importance of lower-limb health to the general public, trade union and employment support activities, education and other membership services.

 Chief Executive and General Secretary